Anacreon: Themes and subjects

 Anacreon's poetry touched on universal themes of love, infatuation, disappointment, revelry, parties, festivals, and observations of everyday people and life.
 It is the subject matter of Anacreon's poetry that helped to keep it familiar and enjoyable to generations of readers and listeners.
 His widespread popularity inspired countless imitators, which also kept his name alive.

 Anacreon had a reputation as a composer of hymns, as well as of those bacchanalian and amatory lyrics which are commonly associated with his name.
 Two short hymns to Artemis and Dionysus, consisting of eight and eleven lines respectively, stand first amongst his few undisputed remains, as printed by recent editors.
 But hymns, especially when addressed to such deities as Aphrodite, Eros and Dionysus, are not so very unlike what we call "Anacreontic" poetry as to make the contrast of style as great as the word might seem to imply.
 The tone of Anacreon's lyric effusions has probably led to an unjust estimate, by both ancients and moderns, of the poet's personal character.
 The "triple worship" of the Muses, Wine and Love, ascribed to him as his religion in an old Greek epigram, may have been as purely professional in the two last cases as in the first, and his private character on such points was probably neither much better nor worse than that of his contemporaries.
 Athenaeus remarks acutely that he seems at least to have been sober when he wrote.
 His character was an issue, because, according to Pausanias, his statue on the Acropolis of Athens depicts him as drunk.
 He himself strongly repudiates, as Horace does, the brutal characteristics of intoxication as fit only for barbarians and Scythians.

 Of the five books of lyrical pieces by Anacreon which the Suda and Athenaeus mention as extant in their time, only the merest fragments exist today, collected from the citations of later writers.

 A collection of poems by numerous, anonymous imitators was long believed to be the works of Anacreon himself.
 Known as the Anacreontea, it was preserved in a 10th-century manuscript which also included the Palatine Anthology.
-The poems themselves appear to have been composed over a long period of time, from the time of Alexander the Great until the time that paganism gave way in the Roman Empire.
+The poems themselves appear to have been composed over a long period of time, dating to between the 1st century BC and the 6th century AD.
 They reflect the light-hearted elegance of much of Anacreon's genuine works although they were not written in the same Ionic Greek dialect that Anacreon used.
 They also display literary references and styles more common to the time of their actual composition.